-Most people come to an antique store to get their silverplate tea sets and platters appraised, hoping that they strike gold.
-In most cases, this isn’t the case.
-Unfortunately, the silver plate value is relatively low.
+Many people visit antique stores to get their silverplate tea sets and platters appraised, hoping that they strike gold.
+In most cases, their items are worth much less than they thought.
+Unfortunately, silver plate value is relatively low compared to other silver antiques.
 So how much is this common antique worth?
 Is a full silver plate tea set worth more than a teapot?
 Are there any pieces that are worth collecting?
 Keep reading to find out more.

 What Is Silverplate?

 Silverplate is a type of houseware made from base metal and plated with a thin coating of silver.
 It has the look and feel of sterling silver for a fraction of the cost.
 Silver plating is a process in which a thin layer of silver is plated over a base metal such as copper or brass.
 This process helps protect the underlying metal from corrosion or oxidation, thus increasing its longevity.

 The process of silver-plating was invented in 1742 by Thomas Boulsover.
 He mastered this process known as Sheffield when he was repairing a knife made of copper and silver.
 He discovered that he could fuse copper and silver through a fortunate accident.
 This finding would lead him and several manufacturers to cut the cost of producing silver items.

 Around 1840, the process of electroplating was invented, which inevitably cut production costs further.
 An electrical current is used to apply a very thin layer of silver to the top of the base metal.
 During the Victorian era, there was a high demand for silver housewares.
 Manufacturers would implement these processes to create cheap silver plate items that looked like the real thing.
 People who would otherwise not be able to buy silver could now afford it, and so it was mass-produced.